 “Yes.”

-“It can probably be done.
+“It can be done.
 We’ll be in touch.
 Instructions and explanations are on the back of the paper?”

 “As requested,” Vivenna said.

 The group of men stood, a servant moving forward to pack up their lunch.
 As he did so, he let a napkin blow in the wind, then rushed over and picked it up, grabbing Vivenna’s paper with a deft motion.
 Soon, all of them were gone.